- Debris collects through the strainer and blocks the flow of water very easily.

-The biggest problem on flat roofs is standing water.
+The biggest problem with flat roofs is standing water.
 It is important to make sure that a roof is properly drained.
 If water ponds on a flat roof, it could lead to problems later on.

 Most residential roofs are sloped to the edge and a gutter system catches the water.
 There are some residential roofs that are built like commercial roofs and more likely have an inner drain system.